mssgill/dmtn23_simplifiedTutorial/README.rst

 You can edit the ``index.rst`` file, which is a reStructuredText document.
 A good primer on reStructuredText is available at http://docs.lsst.codes/en/latest/development/docs/rst_styleguide.html

-Remember that images and other types of assets should be stored in the ``_static/`` directory of this repository.
-See ``_static/README.rst`` for more information.

-The published technote at http://dmtn-023.lsst.io will be automatically rebuilt whenever you push your changes to the ``master`` branch on `GitHub <https://github.com/lsst-dm/dmtn-023>`_.

 Updating metadata
 =================